cariad-tech/fep3_sdk/doc/input/overview.rst

 FEP Simulation Bus

 * Enables the exchange of simulation data based on FEP Participant models.
-* Faster data transfer than via FEP Service Bus (e.g. for realtime usage).
+* Faster data transfer than via FEP Service Bus (e.g. for real-time usage).
 * Can be replaced by a FEP Component, like ADS2.
 Communication format is than defined by ADS2 and not by the FEP native Base Libraries.